Ponta da Pinta

-Although character is partly determined by genetics and there may be some bloodlines that tend to produce dogs of stronger and highly dominant temperament, potentially with some aggressiveness, usually the Estrela is not an aggressive dog unless it grows uneducated, without limits, which could pºossibly cause them to bite if confronted.
+Although character is partly determined by genetics and there may be some bloodlines that tend to produce dogs of stronger and highly dominant temperament, potentially with some aggressiveness, usually the Estrela is not an aggressive dog unless they grow uneducated, without limits, which could possibly cause them to bite if confronted.
 They are essencially, and if educated with common sense and some ground rules, defensive and dissuasive and will only bite ultimately to protect themselves and their human family or the animals in their custody, as well as the property they’re supposed to keep.

 How old should an Estrela be introduced into a herd so to easily adjust to it?